moderntribe/square-one/docs/setup/new-project.md

 1. Run `npm run docker:global:start` (Turns on the global containers.
 If you are running multiple projects, this only needs to be run once)
 2. Run `npm run docker:start` (Turns on the local project containers.
 Recommended you start and stop as needed)
-3. Navigate to the selected dev domain. `https://mysite.tribe`.

 ## Build SquareOne